-In the commission-wide financial statements, net position is reported in three categories: net position invested in capital assets, net of related debt; restricted net position; and unrestricted net position.
-Net position invested in capital assets, net of related debt represents capital assets less accumulated depreciation less outstanding principal of related debt.
-Net position invested in capital assets, net of related debt does not include the unspent proceeds of capital debt.
-Restricted net position represent net position restricted by parties outside of the Commission (such as creditors, grantors, contributors, laws, and regulations of other governments) and include unspent proceeds of bonds issued to acquire or construct capital assets.
+In the commission-wide financial statements, net position is reported in three categories: net investment in capital assets; restricted net position; and unrestricted net position.
+Net investment in capital assets represents capital assets less accumulated depreciation less outstanding principal of related debt.
+Net investment in capital assets does not include the unspent proceeds of capital debt.
+Restricted net position represents net position restricted by parties outside of the Commission (such as creditors, grantors, contributors, laws, and regulations of other governments) and includes unspent proceeds of bonds issued to acquire or construct capital assets.